Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/actors.corpus.md

 a message to the mailbox of the actor attached to `a` which will process it asynchronously.

 > name: actors::Message
-> name: actors::Actor::mailbox
+> name: actors::Mailbox
 > name: actors::Actor

 On the other hand, if you call `a.async.bar` and `bar` returns an`Int`, it will still send a message to the actor, but you'll get a `Future[Int]` to be able to retrieve the value.
 When using `join` on the future, the calling thread will wait until the value of the future is set.

-> span: core::Int
-> span: actors::Future
-> span: actors::Future::join
+> name: actors::Message
 > name: actors::Actor
+> name: actors::Future::value
 > name: actors::Future
+> name: pthreads::Thread
+> name: actors::Future::value
 > name: actors::Future

 ## Managing actors